Home

 situations lie between two extremes:

-- Moving away from a point source of light, the amount of light energy diminishes according to the square of the distance (the inverse square law)
+- Point source: Moving away from a point source of light, the amount of light energy diminishes according to the square of the distance (the inverse square law)

-- Moving away from a light source of infinite extent (i.e. an infinitely large wall of light), the amount of light energy does not change, irrespective of distance
+- Infinitely large source: Moving away from a light source of infinite extent (i.e. an infinitely large wall of light), the amount of light energy does not change, irrespective of distance

-This means that the actual fall-off of light is close to the inverse square relationship for small light sources, and less for very large light sources.
-This fall-off applies linear radiance, so you need to convert to nonlinear brightness (which you can manipulate in Photoshop) if you want to try to get this right quantitatively.
+In real situations this means that the fall-off of light energy is close to an inverse square relationship for small light sources, and less rapid for very large light sources.
+This fall-off applies to linear (light energy) units, so you need to convert to nonlinear (perceived brightness) units if this is the kind of unit you are using.
+The table below uses nonlinear conversion used to calculate the nonlinear units in which RGB "brightnesses" are expressed in graphics programs such as Photoshop.

 Relative distance |